Trusts and Estates

-Dana Foley is an associate in the Washington, DC office of Arnold & Porter LLP.
-Her practice focuses on sophisticated estate, gift, and generation-skipping transfer tax planning for high net worth individuals.
-Ms. Foley's experience includes drafting complex wills and trusts; implementing strategies for wealth preservation, charitable giving, and business succession; and litigating tax controversies involving the Internal Revenue Service and local tax authorities.
-Her pro bono practice includes providing end-of-life planning for patients of the Whitman Walker Clinic, assisting charitable organizations in gaining tax-exempt status, and filing immigration petitions for victims of domestic violence under the Violence Against Women Act.
+Dana Foley's practice focuses on sophisticated estate, gift, and generation-skipping transfer tax planning for high net worth individuals and multi-generational families.
+Ms. Foley's experience includes drafting complex wills and trusts; implementing strategies for wealth preservation, charitable giving, and business succession planning; post-mortem tax planning and handling fiduciary litigation and arbitration matters.
+Her pro bono practice includes providing end-of-life planning for patients of the Whitman Walker Clinic and assisting charitable organizations in gaining tax-exempt status.

 Ms. Foley was selected as a Fellow for the American Bar Association's Section of Real Property, Trust and Estate Law Fellows Program for 2012-2014.